socialists-space/documents/Bylaws.md

 ## Article I: Name.

-The name of the Local Chapter shall be the Space Coast Democratic Socialists of America (DSA).
+The name of the Local Chapter shall be the Space Coast, FL Democratic Socialists of America (DSA).
 DSA is a not-for-profit corporation.

 ## Article II: Purpose.